 |Grid||Last Win||Last Podium||Last Points||Last DNF||Best Finish|

-In the last Dutch Grand Prix, back in 1985, Nelson Piquet became the first polesitter to finish in a position outside of the points as he came home in eighth place.
+Max Verstappen won last year’s Dutch Grand Prix from pole position.
+In the final Zandvoort race during the Dutch Grand Prix’s first stint on the calendar, back in 1985, Nelson Piquet became the first polesitter to finish in a position outside of the points as he came home in eighth place.
 Before that, all nineteen occasions where the polesitter had finished were within the top six.
-The Dutch Grand Prix has been won from pole twelve times.
-The polesitter has failed to finish eleven times; including twice in the last four Zandvoort races.
+The Dutch Grand Prix has been won from pole thirteen times.
+The polesitter has failed to finish eleven times; including twice in the last five Zandvoort races.

-Along with seventh, third on the grid holds the record for most top ten finishes at Zandvoort, with 21 in total.
-There have been twelve podium finishes from third on the grid, but James Hunt’s victory in 1975 is the only win to have come from third at Zandvoort.
+Third on the grid holds the record for most top ten finishes at Zandvoort, with 22 in total.
+There have been thirteen podium finishes from third on the grid, but James Hunt’s victory in 1975 is the only win to have come from third at Zandvoort.

 There have been two wins from fifth on the grid at the Dutch Grand Prix.
 Jackie Stewart won from here in 1968 and Nelson Piquet was victorious in 1980.
-There have been three retirements in the last five races at this circuit, but of the races which the driver starting here has finished they have scored more often than not.
+There have been three retirements in the last six races at this circuit, but of the races which the driver starting here has finished, they have scored more often than not.

-The driver starting eighth failed to finish all of the last three Dutch Grands Prix.
+The driver starting eighth failed to finish all of the last three Dutch Grands Prix in its first stint on the F1 calendar.
 In the last seven Zandvoort races, the driver starting eighth recorded six DNFs.
+Esteban Ocon turned those fortunes around in 2021 with a ninth place finish, becoming the first driver to score from this grid slot since 1978.
 This grid slot has supplied only one podium finish, which was a win for Jim Clark in 1967.

-The ninth grid slot was not classified in any of the last four races at Zandvoort.
-The driver starting here retired from three of the last four Dutch Grands Prix and was disqualified from proceedings in 1983.
+The ninth grid slot was not classified in any of the last four races at Zandvoort up to 1985, but Fernando Alonso finished sixth having started here in 2021.
+The driver starting ninth retired from three of the last five Dutch Grands Prix and was disqualified from proceedings in 1983.
 From the top ten grid slots, ninth has had the most non-classified results in total, with sixteen.
-From the last ten races at the track, Elio de Angelis’ fifth place in 1981 is the only time the grid slot has been classified.
+From the last eleven races at the track, Elio de Angelis’ fifth place in 1981 and Alonso’s sixth last year are the only time the grid slot has been classified.

 The driver starting tenth at the Dutch Grand Prix could be in for a good afternoon if past form is anything to go by.
-The driver starting here has won two of the last three races at Zandvoort.
-Rene Arnoux won from tenth on the grid in 1983, while Niki Lauda repeated the feat in the last F1 race here in 1985.
+The driver starting here has won two of the last four races at Zandvoort.
+Rene Arnoux won from tenth on the grid in 1983, while Niki Lauda repeated the feat in 1985.
 It’s the furthest back grid slot to have won the event.
 This grid slot has gone the longest at the track without a retirement, the last being in 1981.
+In 2021, Daniel Ricciardo finished eleventh, becoming the first driver to fail to score from this position since 1982.

 The driver starting eleventh at the Dutch Grand Prix has suffered more non-finishes than any other grid slot.
-The driver starting here has retired nineteen times, including eight times consecutively between 1970 and 1978.
-The best result here is third, scored by Pedro Rodriguez in 1968.
+The driver starting here has retired twenty times, including eight times consecutively between 1970 and 1978 and three times in the last four races at the track.
+The best result recorded from here is third, by Pedro Rodriguez in 1968.

-The longest active streak of non-finishes at the Dutch Grand Prix is held by the thirteenth grid slot.
+Until 2021, the longest active streak of non-finishes at the Dutch Grand Prix was held by the thirteenth grid slot.
 The driver starting here failed to finish all of the last ten races at Zandvoort and Andrea de Cesaris failed to even make the start in 1981.
-This grid slot has scored twice.
-Felice Bonetto and José Froilán González shared a drive to score a podium finish from here in 1953, while Chris Amon’s fifth place in 1964 is its only other points-scoring race.
+This grid slot has scored three times.
+Felice Bonetto and José Froilán González shared a drive to score a podium finish from here in 1953, while Chris Amon’s finished fifth in 1964.
+In 2021, Lando Norris picked up a single point with a tenth place finish.

 Just three Dutch Grands Prix have resulted in points being scored for the driver starting fourteenth at Zandvoort.
 It’s a grid position which has provided one podium finish, a second place for Dan Gurney in 1963.
-Three of the last four Zandvoort races resulted in the driver starting fourteenth scoring points.
+Six of the last ten Zandvoort races resulted in the driver starting fourteenth retiring.

 The driver starting fifteenth has retired from three of the last four Dutch Grands Prix, but the occasion that they did reach the end resulted in a third place finish for John Watson in 1983.
 It’s one of two podium finishes to have come from this position, the other also being a third place finish for Jody Scheckter in 1977.
 In total, the driver lining up fifteenth has scored on six occasions and finished in the top ten fourteen times.